 A simple solution that many campers swear by is to put your sleeping pad inside your bag.
 The pad also has the effect of filing up empty space in the bag, so you trap more heat.
 Whether this is warmer is debatable…

 4. Put an Emergency Blanket Under Your Sleeping Pad

 I haven’t tried this trick myself, but a lot of people in my online backpacking group swear by it.
 Emergency blankets don’t have much of an R-value but they do work by reflecting heat back at you so less is lost.

 5. Use a Sleeping Bag Liner

 If you are cold while camping, then you probably need a sleeping bag which is better rated for the cold.
 A new sleeping bag can be expensive though.
-If you don’t feel like buying a new sleeping bag, consider a sleeping bag liner.
+If you don’t feel like buying a new sleeping bag, consider a sleeping bag liner instead.
 A good sleeping bag liner can add 10+ degrees of rating to your bag.